Your Physiotherapist has recommended you for hydrotherapy as a form of treatment for your back or pelvis during your pregnancy.

 It is gentle strengthening exercises and stretches in warm water.
 This promotes freedom of movement and the support of the water can relieve pain and encourage relaxation.

 It is safe up to your 36th week of pregnancy.

 Leakage of amniotic fluid or signs of labour

 Infection of the bladder or vagina

 Raised temperature or high blood pressure

 The hydrotherapy session

 What to bring

-Please allow plenty of time for parking near the South entrance and remember to bring cash for the car park fees. (it might be worth considering buying a 1 month parking permit from the Travel Link Office so ask us for a form).
+Please allow plenty of time for parking near the South entrance and remember to bring cash for the car park fees.
+Ask your physio for a form for a parking permit.